 - (a) Nondiscrimination and antiharassment training is mandatory for all employees and nonlegislative members of LCC task forces or commissions.
 Attendance at trainings will be documented and attendance records will be maintained by the LCC.
 Failure to meet nondiscrimination and antiharassment training requirements may result in disciplinary action. - (b) Supervisors must attend nondiscrimination and antiharassment training provided for supervisors at least once every two years. - (c) Employees must attend nondiscrimination and antiharassment training at least once every two years.
 New employees shall attend training when offered following their initial employment.

 VII.
 QUESTIONS.

-If you have any questions about this policy, see or call the director of any LCC office or Greg Hubinger, Director, Legislative Coordinating Commission, 72 State Office Building, (651) 296-2963.
+If you have any questions about this policy, see or call the director of any LCC office or Michelle Yurich, Director, Legislative Coordinating Commission, 658 Cedar Street, 1st floor Centennial Office Building, (651) 296-2963.